spacetelescope/stwcs/doc/source/fits_conventions.rst

    A convention for storing distortion information in HST images was developed and implemented in two software packages - PyWCS and STWCS.
-These changes allow the development of a WCS based version of Multidrizzle and image alignment software.
+These changes allow the development of a WCS based version of Multidrizzle, released now as AstroDrizzle, and image alignment software, released as tweakreg.
    The distribution of WCS solutions is discussed.

 Introduction